Navid200/xDrip/docs/Nightscout/GCNS/UpgradeToUbuntu24.md

 3- Set up a new virtual machine and install Nightscout:
 - Follow our [installation instructions](../GoogleCloud.md).
 - [Restore your backup](../DatabaseRestore.md) to the new installation.
+- While both old and new virtual machines are active, you will be charged about $0.01 a day.
 <br/>

 4- Cleanup